wavefrontHQ/docs/pages/doc/csp_area_differences.md

 Operations for Applications subscriptions are two types: original subscriptions and VMware Cloud Services subscriptions.

-## Examples of the Differences Between Original and Onboarded Subscriptions
+## Examples of the Differences Between Original and VMware Cloud Services Subscriptions

 ### Users, Roles and Group Management